tschaub/mapjack/readme.md

 Installation instructions depend on the extension you're using.
 Until you find more detail here, look to the extension docs for user script installation.

+## Using it

 After installing you can view any `.geojson` file on GitHub, click the "Edit" button, and get a map editor (hot tip: you can find some sample GeoJSON files to experiment with in the [mapjack repo](https://github.com/tschaub/mapjack/tree/master/data)).

+The editing workflow is pretty bare bones right now.
+To modify an existing shape, just click and start dragging points around.
+Click a "ghost" vertex to add a new point.
+Click "d" while hovering over a vertext to delete.
+No support for adding new features or removing entire features right now.
+To finish editing, click back to the "Code" tab, enter your commit message, and commit!